extremscorner/bt-embedded/README.md

 BtEmbedded can be built on the following platforms:

-- IN PROGRESS: Nintendo Wii
+- Nintendo Wii
+- Linux
 - PLANNED: Nintendo Wii's Starlet processor (cIOS)
-- PLANNED: Linux

 ## Architecture and design goals